morgoe/yogaruka/russell-lea.md

 </section>

 <section id="studio">
-  {% include carousel.html tile1_image="/assets/images/about/outside.jpg" tile1_caption="Sydney’s first sustainable yoga studio, located in an old church." tile2_image="/assets/images/about/inside.jpg"  tile2_caption="Our Russell Lea studio was the first in Australia to be fully ecological." tile3_image="/assets/images/about/props.jpg" tile3_caption="YogaRuka is as much your practice space as it is ours." %}
+  {% include carousel.html carousel_mobile=true tile1_image="/assets/images/about/outside.jpg" tile1_caption="Sydney’s first sustainable yoga studio, located in an old church." tile2_image="/assets/images/about/inside.jpg"  tile2_caption="Our Russell Lea studio was the first in Australia to be fully ecological." tile3_image="/assets/images/about/props.jpg" tile3_caption="YogaRuka is as much your practice space as it is ours." %}
 </section>